 Now that the sequence is complete, it’s time to ask whether these percentages have any real value.
 Whether you’re looking at the shape of a snail’s shell, flower petals, the leaves or branches of trees, or even the reproductive pattern of rabbits, you will find the Fibonacci sequence repeating time and time again.
 Given that it’s so commonplace, why not try applying it to trading?

 How do Fibonacci Retracements Work?

 We have added the various Fibonacci retracement lines to the chart below.
 As you will see shortly, there is a method to this madness.
 The idea is simple: on the way down, the Fibonacci retracement lines act as support lines.
 Conversely, on the way up, they are a form of resistance.
 Let us say, for example, that price was to crash through support at the 23.6% retracement line.
 The next powerful line of support will be at the 38.2% retracement line.
 Then, it is 50% until full retracement back to the original swing low level.
-As you will see with the chart of the E-Mini S&P 500 Index, the trendline support does keep growing.
+As you will see with the E-Mini S&P 500 Index chart, the trendline support keeps growing.
 Instead, it falls.
 What we end up seeing is the trend getting increasingly stronger.

 How to Calculate Fibonacci Retracements?

 Let’s use the chart above as our basis for analyzing the Fibonacci retracement tool.
 As you will see from looking at it, it is all based around the swing low and the swing high.
 In the example above, the swing low for the E-Mini S&P 500 index is 3126.25.
 The swing high is 3169.25.
 Both of these figures are shown in the white boxes.
 The retracement factors for the Fibonacci theory are as follows:-